-- The proposed development is minor development. - The proposed development involves a change of use (e.g., from commercial to residential) unless the development is a caravan, camping chalet, mobile home or park home site).
+- The development is minor development. - The proposed development involves a change of use (e.g., from commercial to residential) unless the development is a caravan, camping chalet, mobile home or park home site.

-A Sequential Test is also not required for development in Flood Zone 1 unless there are flooding issues in the area of the proposed development.
+A Sequential Test is also not required for development in Flood Zone 1 unless there are flooding issues within the area of proposed development.